-For dynamic lists, the WebFOCUS Client constructs the request to obtain the values usin the specified data source.
-All environmental commands, such as SET commands, neede to obtain the values from the specified data source must be issued in the WebFOCUS Server profile, user profile, or WebFOCUS Client profile.
-Dynamic list values that display in Responsive Autoprompt are organized in a case-insensitive sort order.
-Dynamic list values that display in HTML Autoprompt are organ the sort order returned by the Reporting Server, which is determined by the operating system of the machine. rnamic list values are obtained by the Autoprompt facility prior to running the procedure. erefore, you cannot use a TABLE request to create a HOLD file to be used by a bsequent TABLE request in the same procedure to populate a dynamic list.
-Au toprompt does not support the following: Parameters in an INCLUDE file when it is coded as -INCLUDE &FILENAME.
+u the to r dynamic lists, the WebFOCUS Client constructs the request to obtain the values using e specified data source.
+All environmental commands, such as SET commands, needed obtain the values from the specified data source must be issued in the WebFOCUS over profile, user profile, or WebFOCUS Client profile. ins namic list values that display in Responsive Autoprompt are organized in a case- sensitive sort order.
+Dynamic list values that display in HTML Autoprompt are organized in e sort order returned by the Reporting Server, which is determined by the operating stem of the machine.
+Th namic list values are obtained by the Autoprompt facility prior to running the procedure. erefore, you cannot use a TABLE request to create a HOLD file to be used by a bsequent TABLE request in the same procedure to populate a dynamic list.
+If a dynamic filter specifies a field to use as the display value, each value in that field can only have one corresponding data value.
+When a user selects a display value from the filter list, the procedure includes the single corresponding data value, and results in the report are based on that single data value.
+Autoprompt does not support the following: Parameters in an INCLUDE file when it is coded as -INCLUDE &FILENAME.
 A parameter coded in a procedure that is referenced by an EX or EXEC command is not processed by parameter prompting.
 If you must reference a parameter in a procedure, use a -INCLUDE statement.
 A parameter prompt string containing the ampersand (&) character.
 Variable names that exceed 12 characters when the variable is included between the - HTMLFORM BEGIN and -HTMLFORM END statements.
 (The variable is not resolved.)
 Alphanumeric MISSING data value.
 Numeric MISSING data value is supported.
 Au toprompt ignores: Variables created with the -SET command.
 A value has been explicitly specified.
 Variables created with the -DEFAULTH command.
-For more information about the - DEFAULTH command, see Setting a Hidden Variable on page 195.
+For more information about the - DEFAULTH command, see Setting a Hidden Variable on page 183.

 Global amper variables (&&NAME).
 This is supported with global variables defined in a Master File.
-For more information, see Describing Data With WebFOCUS Language .
+For more information, see Describing Data With WebFOCUS Language.
 If you want to be prompted for the global variable value each time the report is run, make sure the Persistent Amper Variable setting is not selected on the Configuration tab, under the Application Settings, Client Settings page in the Administration Console.
-For more information, see Security and Administration .
+For more information, see Security and Administration.